 No Recourse to Public Funds

-- influence policy on NRPF at Wales and UK levels
+- influence policy on NRPF at Wales and UK levels, with focus on Violence against Women, Domestic Abuse and Sexual Violence

-- consider the impact of NRPF cases in Wales
+- consider the impact of NRPF cases on Local Authorities in Wales

 - link with and inform regional strategies and initiatives particularly relating to NRPF issues